isadri/inception/README.md

 You can use the `docker manifest inspect <image> | grep ‘architecture\|os` to inspect the manifest list of any image.
 For example, here’s the manifest list of Debian image on Docker Hub:

 ![Screenshot from 2024-02-09 14-39-30](https://github.com/isadri/inception/assets/116354167/95ea31a4-3162-43f9-ab27-1de44daa66c6)

+## Containers

+A container is the runtime instance of an image.
+In the same way that you can start a virtual machine (VM) from a virtual machine template, you start one or more containers from a single image.